l-velazquez/ArgonPiHatFan/README.md

-# Argon One Python Script
+# Argon One Fan Pi Hat Python Script

 I created this python script because when I ran the Argon One bash script it always made my computer reboot under load.
 I used the open source bashscript to generate this python script and so far it been working with no problems.